Naturopathic Medicine

 Naturopathic Physical Medicine

 Naturopathic physical medicine is considered an essential aspect of naturopathic care.
-[16] Naturopathic philosophy views the structure of the body, including muscles, joints, posture, gait, and movement, as a core treatment modality employed by naturopaths worldwide.
+[16] Naturopathic philosophy views the structure of the body —including muscles, joints, posture, gait, and movement —as a core treatment modality used by naturopaths worldwide.
 [16]

-Naturopaths / naturopathic doctors recognise a correlation between the patient's alignment and structure with the functioning of internal organs and the patient's psychological state.
+Naturopaths/naturopathic doctors recognise a correlation between the patient's alignment and structure, the functioning of internal organs, and the patient's psychological state.
 [16]

 What is Medicare?
 The Australian Government’s Department of Human Services administers Medicare, which offers refunds and reimbursement for medical services and expenses.